pedrotgn/pyactor/doc/tutorial.rst

 To make one method execute parallely, you need to specify it in the class attribute _parallel, which is a list.
 The method must also be in one of the lists _tell or _ask.
-The methods with this tag will be executed in new threads so theri execution do not interfere with other queries.
+The methods with this tag will be executed in new threads so their execution do not interfere with other queries.

 In this example we have three classes: File, Web and Workload.
 File represents a